Savannah, Georgia: Squares

-Historic churches and synagogues

-Savannah has numerous historic houses of worship.

-Founded in 1733, with the establishment of the Georgia colony, Christ Church (Episcopal) is the longest continuous Christian congregation in Georgia.
-Early rectors include the Methodist evangelists John Wesley and George Whitefield.
-Located on the original site on Johnson Square, Christ Church continues as an active congregation.

-The Independent Presbyterian Church, which was founded in 1755, is located near Chippewa Square.
-The church's current sanctuary (its third) dates from the early 1890s.

-The First Bryan Baptist Church is an African American church that was organized by Andrew Bryan in 1788.
-The site was purchased in 1793 by Bryan, a former slave who had also purchased his freedom.
-The first structure was erected there in 1794.
-By 1800, the congregation was large enough to split: those at Bryan Street took the name of First African Baptist Church, and Second and Third African Baptist churches were also established.
-The current sanctuary of First Bryan Baptist Church was constructed in 1873.

-In 1832, a controversy over doctrine caused the First African Baptist congregation at Bryan Street to split.
-Some members left, taking with them the name of First African Baptist Church.
-In 1859, the members of this new congregation (most of whom were slaves) built their current church building on Franklin Square.

-In 1874, the St. Benedict the Moor Church was founded in Savannah, the first African-American Catholic church in Georgia, and one of the oldest in the Southeast.

-The oldest standing house of worship is First Baptist Church (1833), located on Chippewa Square.
-Other historic houses of worship in Savannah include: Cathedral of St. John the Baptist (Roman Catholic), Temple Mickve Israel (the third oldest synagogue in the U.S.), and St. John's Church (Episcopal).

 Historic homes

 Among the historic homes that have been preserved are: the Olde Pink House, the Sorrel–Weed House, Juliette Gordon Low's birthplace, the Davenport House Museum, the Green–Meldrim House, the Owens–Thomas House, the William Scarbrough House, and the Wormsloe plantation of Noble Jones.
 Mercer Williams House, the former home of Jim Williams in Monterey Square, is the main location of Midnight in the Garden of Good and Evil.

 Opulent buildings that succumbed to fire include the mansions at Bonaventure Plantation and Greenwich Plantation.

 Historic cemeteries

-Colonial Park Cemetery was the city's principal burial ground for much of the eighteenth century, when Georgia was a British colony.
-Laurel Grove Cemetery, with the graves of many Confederate soldiers and African American slaves, was Savannah's chief municipal cemetery during the nineteenth century.
+Colonial Park Cemetery was the city's principal burial ground for much of the eighteenth century when Georgia was a British colony.
+Laurel Grove Cemetery, with the graves of many Confederate soldiers and enslaved African Americans, was Savannah's chief municipal cemetery during the nineteenth century.
 Bonaventure Cemetery is a former plantation and the final resting place for some illustrious Savannahians.
 Also located in Savannah are the Mordecai Sheftall Cemetery and the Levi Sheftall Family Cemetery, which both date back to the second half of the eighteenth century.